typemiguel/WalnutiQ/README.md

   - .project = when writing your code using Eclipse this file will allow all of your files to be organized in the correct folder
   - .travis.yml = tells [our custom travis testing site](https://travis-ci.org/quinnliu/WalnutiQ)
-    how to test the files here
+                  what versions of Java to test the files here
   - BrainTheories.md = list of brain theories with support and simple explanation
   - README.md = the file you are reading right now
   - TODOList.md = list of research & programming tasks to do